Top Trades in Demand for 2026: Your Path Toward an Exciting Career

 DEC 9, 2020

 When it comes to choosing a career, figuring out your next step can feel like a big decision.
 One thing that might be on the minds of some is what they want to be doing for work.
-Taking the next step to an exciting career might mean going back to school, though this doesn’t have to mean enrolling in a traditional university.
+Taking the next step toward an exciting career might mean going back to school, though this doesn’t have to mean enrolling in a traditional university

 There are several trade programs available to choose from, catering to a range of interests and addressing predicted job needs.
-However, some skilled trade jobs are in demand more than others.
-Keep reading to discover some of the trades in demand.
+Keep reading to discover some of the skilled trades jobs that employers are looking to fill.

 More Career Openings as Baby Boomers Retire